James Haile III

 Biography

 Dr. Haile’s research and teaching interests intersect recent Continental philosophy (especially Aesthetics), Philosophy and/of Literature, Philosophy of Place, Africana Philosophy, and Philosophy and/of Race.
 Specifically, he is interested in the intersection of 20th century American and African America Literature and Existentialism.
-He is the recipient of the 2022 College of Arts and Sciences Research Excellence Award.
+James was named the URI Philosophy Ebbs Fellow for 2024-2026, and he was a recipient of the 2022 College of Arts and Sciences Research Excellence Award.

 Research